bjornbytes/lovr.org/docs/Mesh:getVertexMap.md

 category: reference
 -->

-Buffer:getVertexMap
+Mesh:getVertexMap
 ===

-Returns the current vertex map for the buffer.
-The vertex map is a list of indices in the buffer, allowing the reordering or reuse of vertices.
+Returns the current vertex map for the mesh.
+The vertex map is a list of indices in the mesh, allowing the reordering or reuse of vertices.

-    map = buffer:getVertexMap
+    map = mesh:getVertexMap()

 ### Arguments